 The course is based around three areas of study/practice:

-Using specialist facilities including computer suites and professional video and sound recording equipment, you'll study modules in web design, computer animation (2D and 3D), digital imaging, visual communications, motion graphics, mobile film making and other digital multimedia production skills.
+Using specialist facilities including computer suites and professional video and sound recording equipment, you'll study modules in web design, computer animation (2D and 3D), digital imaging, visual communication, motion graphics, and mobile film making.

 Your practical skills development will be supported by modules in the theory of digital media.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

 You will be taught through a combination of online and on-site lectures, seminars and practical workshops and through independent study.

 Seminars in smaller groups and IT sessions will enable you to discuss and develop your understanding of topics covered in larger-group lectures.
 In addition, you will be able to arrange tutorials with teaching staff and your personal academic tutor.